 Minimum Education, Experience, Credentials and Licenses Required:

-Administrative Services Credential, and a minimum of 5 years’ experience in serving special education students and/or school site administration.
+Has or is or can become eligible for an Administrative Services Credential, and either a Special Education, Clinical Services or Psych Credential; and preference for a minimum of 5 years’ experience in serving special education students and/or 3 years school site administration.

 Work Environment and Physical Demands: